JFrancis574/Keystroke-Authentication/README.md

 | scipy      | 1.8.0 |
 | setuptools | 9.2.1 |

-Files under Code/Test Code may require further packages.
+Files under [Code/Test code](Code/Test code) may require further packages and are deprecated.

 Inside [Code/Application](Code/Application) there is a make.bat file which can be used to create your own executable.
 The first step is to delete the build and dist folders along with their contents.
 This is in order to allow the directory to refresh.
 In order to do this, install the packages above along with pyinstaller and then run the file.
 This will output the produced executable inside the dist folder.